processone/docs.ejabberd.im/content/ejabberd-faq/index.md

 ### Is ejabberd conform to the best Erlang practices ?

 Yes.
 Our build system is primarily based on rebar.
-However, as we are multiplatform and need to run in many various environment we rely on a toolchain that can detect requiresd library dependancies using autotools.
+However, as we are multiplatform and need to run in many various environments, we rely on a toolchain that can detect required library dependancies using autotools.

 This gives developers and admins the best of both worlds.
 A very